Identifying Systems with Symmetries using Equivariant Autoregressive Reservoir Computers: Approximate Transition Map Identification

 When for a matrix representation $\boldsymbol{\pi}:G\to \mathbb{O}(n)$ of some given finite group $G$, we consider the time series data $\Sigma\subset \mathbb{R}^n$ corresponding to an orbit determined by the difference equation

 for some $G$-equivariant discrete-time system $(\hat{\boldsymbol{\Sigma}},\mathcal{T})$ with respect to $\boldsymbol{\pi}$ to be identified.
-One may need to preprocess the time series data before proceeding with the approximate representation of a suitable evolution operator.
-For this purpose, given some prescribed integer $L>0$, one can consider the time series $\mathcal{D}_L(\Sigma)$ determined by the expression.
+One may need to preprocess the time series data before proceeding with the approximate representation of a suitable transition map.
+For this purpose, given some prescribed integer $L>0$, one can consider the time series $\mathcal{D}_L(\Sigma)$ determined by the expression:

 For the dilated time series $\mathcal{D}_L(\Sigma)$, the previously considered recurrence relation $x_{t+1}=\mathcal{T}(x_t)$, $t\geq 1$, induces the following difference equations